Admission to the event is by donation.

 Where and When is the Osprey Festival

 The festival is held on either July 24th or the Saturday closest to it.
 This is because that date is the birthday of Chief Dan George.
+Note: As of early July, details about the event in 2023 were still to be determined.

 There is parking at Maplewood Flats, but not a lot.
 Additional parking is available half a block away, just west of the main entrance on Dollarton Highway.
 People also park in various places on the side of the road.